maryannxy/sdk-android/README.md

 void addListener(String key, Listener listener);
 ```

-Used to add a listener which can use methods from the XYDevice class.
+Used to add a listener to the XYDevice class.

 ##### Parameters